sarawr/gatsby-starter-netlify-cms/src/pages/portfolio/2018-05-12-history-unfolds.md

 image: /img/history_unfolds_front5.jpg
 videoId: '268069230'
 ---
-History Unfolds - web films about an exhibition at the history museum in Stockholm
+**History Unfolds**

+The Swedish History Museum has invited artists to create new artwork inspired by its collections and research.
+Existing artworks by Swedish and international artists will also be shown in the exhibitions at the museum.

-Sound design, Sound mix
+Sound design & Sound mix.

-Client: Alto Film
+Film production by Alto Film.

-(Short sample in the player above)
+_(Short sample in the player above)_